hungchunhsieh/Caesar-cipher/README.md

 # Caesar-cipher

-A simple program to list all possible decrypt answers for a Caesar Cipher encrypted string.
+The script essentially tries to decrypt the input message for all possible Caesar Cipher shift values and prints the results.